catsmells/emojiC/README.md

 08/19/2020 -- yeah i'm working on a compiler but compiling with pen & paper is also pretty cool

 09/12/2020 -- to discourage people from thinking this language is anywhere near good, i will not finish the compiler. i will however, allow users to create a compiler and contribute if they want this plague to continue. in the meantime, enjoy manually compiling the worst language of all time!

+07/20/2021 -- i still use this language at work, the hard way. it's fun!